Optimal Liouville theorems for the Lane-Emden equation on Riemannian manifolds: Introduction

 It should be mentioned that Gidas and Spruck \cite[Theorem 1.2]{GidSpr81global} demonstrated that no positive solution to the Lane-Emden equation \eqref{eq:lane-emden-2} exists on any complete Riemannian manifold of dimension $n$ with nonnegative Ricci curvature, under the condition

 It is noteworthy that their proof employed a crucial estimate for the Laplacian cutoff function $\zeta$ which satisfies

-The existence of such kind of cutoff functions on complete Riemannian manifolds is highly nontrivial.
-If the Ricci curvature is nonneagtive, then one can prove the existence of Laplacian cutoff functions from Riemannian rigidity theory (cf. \cite[Theorem 6.33]{CheCol96lower} or \cite[Lemma 1.5]{WanZhu19structure}), with a careful scaling argument (see \cite[Theorem 2.2, (b)]{Gun16sequences} or \cite[Corollary 2.3]{BiaSet18laplacian}).
-Very recently, Catino and Monticelli \cite{Catino} gave a new proof of the Liouville theorem \cite[Theorem 1.2]{GidSpr81global} on the equation \eqref{eq:lane-emden-2}.
+It is highly nontrivial for us to prove the existence of such kind of cutoff functions on complete Riemannian manifolds.
+Indeed, if the Ricci curvature is nonneagtive, then one can prove the existence of Laplacian cutoff functions from Riemannian rigidity theory (cf. \cite[Theorem 6.33]{CheCol96lower} or \cite[Lemma 1.5]{WanZhu19structure}), with a careful scaling argument (see \cite[Theorem 2.2, (b)]{Gun16sequences} or \cite[Corollary 2.3]{BiaSet18laplacian}).
+Recently, Catino and Monticelli \cite{Catino} gave a new proof of the Liouville theorem \cite[Theorem 1.2]{GidSpr81global} on the equation \eqref{eq:lane-emden-2}.
 In fact, Catino and Monticelli \cite[Theorem 1.7]{Catino} made also use of the same cutoff function as in \cite[Theorem 1.2]{GidSpr81global} to prove the conclusion.
+Later on Lu \cite{Lu23semilinear} used maximum priciple to establish Cheng-Yau type gradient estimate and hence to prove the Liouville theorem due to Gidas and Spruck.
+Very recently, Ciraolo, Farina, and Polvara employed a different method to provide a very simple proof in \cite{CirFarPol24classification}.

 On the other hand, very recently the first and third named author and Wei \cite{HeWanWei24gradient} have shown that \eqref{eq:lane-emden} does not admits any positive solution if $p>1$ and

 but, obviously